workylus/medusa/.changeset/nice-tools-sell.md

 "@medusajs/framework": patch
 ---

-fix(framework): improve CORS handling for non-simple HTTP requests
+fix(framework): Apply CORS and auth middleware for global middleware that is not already applied by routes